NBDsoftware/deep_cartograph/README.md

 <img src="deep_cartograph/data/images/DeepCarto_logo.png" width="200">

 Deep cartograph is a package to analyze and enhance MD simulations.
+This software has been developed for the [European BioExcel](http://bioexcel.eu/), funded by the European Commission (EU Horizon Europe [101093290](https://cordis.europa.eu/project/id/101093290)).

 ---